Publisher: Rowman & Littlefield

 CS: I could have written these exact words.
 Yes, Bergman was wonderful in Casablanca, but that film is Bogart’s.
 He has much more screen time than she has, and he is the character that makes the major decisions.
 In Notorious, Bergman is center stage from beginning to end.
 Dejected after her father’s trial (and a bit later his death), she takes refuge in carousal and goes driving with an unknown man who happens to be at her party.
 When she is asked to collaborate with American Intelligence, she accepts and embarks on a dangerous mission that nearly costs her life.
 She handles everything “with great intelligence,” as Prescott tells her.
 Alicia Huberman is a heroine in the best sense of the word.
 She takes on the challenge to be another “Mata Hari” and, despite a heartache caused by her lover Devlin (Grant), she delivers the goods.
 Hitchcock makes sure the viewer understands her plight by having his camera following her in close-ups, the famous crane shot where the key to the cellar is shown in her hand, and many sequences where her actions, as well as her state of mind, are clearly communicated to the viewer.
 The love story cannot be ignored here either: the man she loves, stung by his conscience and realizing her plight comes to her rescue, just in time.
 Casablanca is a story of at least half a dozen people, put together with superior artistry.
 Notorious is following a single narrative line and the center of that line is Bergman.

-AHM: Do either of you have a favorite Bergman film?
+AHM: Do you have a favorite Bergman film?

 CS: For me, Notorious is Bergman’s best film and the reasons for that are explained in the paragraph above.
 I will add that a close second is Gaslight, for which Bergman received her first Oscar.
 This is an extraordinary performance in which Bergman is playing a woman losing her mind, subjected to mental torment by a designing villain-husband.
 In the last scene, when Sergis Bauer (Boyer) is tied, Bergman as Paula Anton delivers a caustic speech in which she explodes with feelings that were held back.
 She pours out her soul, it seems, providing a balm (catharsis) to the audience, thirsting for her to take revenge.